-- the Call Document outlines the: - background, objectives, scope, activities that can be funded and the expected results (sections 1 and 2) - available budget and timetable (sections 3 and 4) - admissibility and eligibility conditions (including mandatory documents; sections 5 and 6) - criteria for financial and operational capacity and exclusion (section 7) - evaluation and award procedure (section 8) - award criteria (section 9) - legal and financial set-up of the Grant Agreements (section 10) - how to submit an application (section 11) - the MGA Model Grant Agreement contains:
+- the Call Document outlines the: - background, objectives, scope, activities that can be funded and the expected results (sections 1 and 2) - timetable and available budget (sections 3 and 4) - admissibility and eligibility conditions (including mandatory documents; sections 5 and 6) - criteria for financial and operational capacity and exclusion (section 7) - evaluation and award procedure (section 8) - award criteria (section 9) - legal and financial set-up of the Grant Agreements (section 10) - how to submit an application (section 11) - the MGA Model Grant Agreement contains: - detailed information on all the provisions in the Grant Agreement you will have to sign in order to obtain the grant (including cost eligibility, payment schedule, accessory obligations, etc).

 Regulation (EU) 2021/690 of the European Parliament and of the Council of 28 April 2021 establishing a programme for the internal market, competitiveness of enterprises, including small and medium-sized enterprises, the area of plants, animals, food and feed, and European statistics (Single Market Programme) (OJ L 153, 3.5.2021, p.
-1).
+1-47).